azurecrystalz/azurecrystalz.github.io/source/_posts/ayakashi-parade.md

   {% endbubble %}

   {% bubble Nagi %}
-  I see.
-It’s doable since it’s in mahorova.
+  I see, it’s doable since it’s in mahorova.
 Then, Kinari can handle all the technical stuff.
   {% endbubble %}

   {% bubble Nanaki %}